2025 Nasir clashes: Recapture of Nasir

+Aftermath and political consequences

-Political consequences
+Political detentions

 In the aftermath of the clashes, several politicians associated with the SPLM-IO were put under house arrest.
-On 4 March, General Gabriel Duop Lam, the chief of staff for the SPLM-IO was arrested on unspecified charges, and around midnight on 5 March, Puot Kang Chol, the minister of petroleum, was also arrested in Juba.
+On 4 March, General Gabriel Duop Lam, the chief of staff for the SPLM-IO was arrested on unspecified charges, and around midnight on 5 March, Puot Kang Chol, the minister of petroleum, was arrested in Juba.
 SSPDF soldiers also surrounded the home of First Vice President Riek Machar.
 On 6 March, Stephen Par Kuol, the minister of peacebuilding, was arrested in his office; he was released on the morning of 7 March.

-On 19 March, President Salva Kiir Mayardit appointed Lt.
-Gen. James Koang Chuol as the governor of Upper Nile State, replacing James Odhok Oyai, who had been governor since 26 January 2023.
+On 19 March, President Salva Kiir Mayardit appointed James Koang Chuol, a lieutenant general from Nasir, as the governor of Upper Nile State, replacing the SPLA-IO-affiliated governor James Odhok Oyai.

-On 11 September 2025, Riek Machar, who had been placed under house arrest since March, was charged with murder, treason and crimes against humanity over the clashes.
-At the same time, the government said that more than 250 soldiers had been killed in the attack.
+Riek Machar (pictured in 2012) is accused by the government of ordering the attack on Nasir, which he denies.

+Trial of Riek Machar

+The First Vice President of South Sudan and leader of the SPLA-IO, Riek Machar, was placed under house arrest during the clashes.
+On 11 September 2025, Machar—along with seven co-defendants—was charged with murder, treason and crimes against humanity, with the government alleging that Machar ordered the White Army attack on Nasir, which Machar denies.
+Along with the charges, Machar was suspended from the vice presidency.
+The trial began on 22 September and was seen as a major test of the 2018 peace agreement, with allegations that the trial is intended to disqualify Machar from running in the 2026 South Sudanese general election.
+As of 1 February 2026, the trial is still ongoing.

+Observers have noted that the Nuer White Army is an "amalgamation of community militias" rather than a force commanded by the SPLA-IO.
+A report by Small Arms Survey based on interviews with White Army members found that "Riek Machar and the leadership of the Sudan People’s Liberation Movement/Army-in-Opposition (SPLM/A-IO) were not responsible for the March 2025 assault on the SSPDF barracks in the town of Nasir.
+The central argument of the GRSS’s legal team, which is prosecuting Machar and his associates in Juba, is unfounded."

 Reactions

 The Intergovernmental Authority on Development (IGAD) expressed concern over the clashes, urging the parties to reaffirm their commitment to the R-ARCSS peace agreement.

 On 9 March, the United States Department of State ordered all non-essential personal to leave South Sudan due to the clashes and increased political tension.
-On 22 March, Germany announced that it would temporarily close its embassy in the country.
+On 22 March, Germany announced that it would temporarily close its embassy in the country due to the deteriorating security situation; Norway subsequently announced the closure of its embassy on 26 March.
+The German and Norwegian embassies reopened on 9 June 2025.